 How Much Is Your Bill Worth?

-However there are some other factors that could make your note more valuable.
-For example, you can get more money if your note has either a low serial number or a block serial number.
+There are other factors that could make your note more valuable.
+For example, your note will be more valuable if it has either a low serial number or a block serial number.

 There are also star notes, which are slightly more rare.
-Star notes are notes that have a star symbol either before or after the serial number.
+Star notes are replacement notes that have a star symbol either before or after the serial number.
 These notes are more valuable but there are still many 1923 one dollar silver certificate star notes.
-They are the most common star notes on the market.